Haxxnet/Compose-Examples/README.md

 A [gallery](https://en.wikipedia.org/wiki/Gallery_Software) is software that helps the user publish or share photos, pictures, videos or other digital media.

 - [Immich](examples/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 Alternative to Google Photos.
+- [MemeLord](examples/memelord) - A taggable image meme board written in Django with OIDC SSO.
 - [Photoprism](examples/photoprism) - Personal photo management powered by Go and Google TensorFlow.
 Browse, organize, and share your personal photo collection, using the latest technologies to automatically tag and find pictures.
 - [Stash](examples/stash) - Stash is a self-hosted webapp written in Go which organizes and serves your porn.
 - [LibrePhotos](examples/librephotos) - A self-hosted open source photo management service, with face recognition, geolocation, and more.